-What Are the Reasons Weight Loss Surgery Fails?November 10th, 2011 - Posted to Weight Loss
+What Are the Reasons Weight Loss Surgery Fails?

-Most patients get very successful results, but sometimes, after initial success, weight loss surgery patients experience a leveling-off of their weight loss, or even begin to regain weight.
+Most patients get very successful results, but sometimes, after initial success, weight loss surgery patients experience a leveling-off of their weight loss or even begin to regain the weight.

 Why Does Weight Loss Surgery Fail?

-Sometimes, after losing weight, patients begin to follow their diets less strictly, or to ease up a little when exercising.
-If this becomes a habit it can sabotage your weight loss accomplishments.
-Making sure you continue to control your food choices, portion sizes, and exercise habits is the first, most important step toward maintaining a healthy weight.
-After all, weight loss surgery is a tool you must use in tandem with lifestyle changes in order to achieve lasting success.
+Sometimes, after losing weight, patients begin to follow their diets less strictly or ease up a little when exercising.
+If this becomes a habit, it can sabotage your weight loss accomplishments.
+Ensuring you continue to control your food choices, portion sizes, and exercise habits is the first, most important step toward maintaining a healthy weight.
+After all, weight loss surgery is a tool you must use in tandem with lifestyle changes to achieve lasting success.

 Our Emotional Relationship with Food

-The majority of people who have weight loss surgery have a satisfactory result.
+The majority of people who have weight loss surgery have satisfactory results.
 However, there are some people for whom the initial surgery is less effective than they had hoped.
 In these rare cases, consulting with your doctor on the most appropriate medical response is the first step to resolving the issue.

 If you are concerned that your weight loss surgery was not effective, schedule an appointment with our surgeons, nurses, and nutritional experts, who can complete a thorough evaluation and recommend effective options.